Northwestern Fine Arts to present Nunsense: The Mega Musical

 “The rehearsals for the pit are going really well,” Longhurst said.
 “We will be on stage playing live for the musical and a part of the show.
 We are thrilled to be working with Northwestern students, alumni and friends in the community.”

 Karsten Longhurst rehearses with members of the band that will provide accompaniment during “Nunsense: The Mega Musical” Feb.
-22-23 at 7 p.m. and Feb.
-24 at 2 p.m. in Herod Hall Auditorium on the Northwestern-Alva campus.
+23 at 7 p.m. with two shows on Feb.
+24 at 2 and 7 p.m. in Herod Hall Auditorium on the Northwestern-Alva campus.

 Learning the choreography for the musical “Nunsense: The Mega Musical” from Connie Bryant (far right) are cast members (from left) Katherine Blair, Erin Hopkins-Davis, Kenzi Winter and Michael Day Feb.
-22-23 at 7 p.m. and Feb.
-24 at 2 p.m. in Herod Hall Auditorium on the Northwestern-Alva campus.
+23 at 7 p.m. with two shows on Feb.
+24 at 2 & 7 p.m. in Herod Hall Auditorium on the Northwestern-Alva campus.